-- Develop into respectful and responsible citizens that become actively involved in public life as adults. - Develop their character, showing increased confidence, resilience and independence. - Have opportunities to enrich their spiritual, moral, social and cultural development. - Be able to distinguish right from wrong and to respect the civil and criminal law of England. - Be increasingly well prepared for adulthood and the next stage of their education. - Have opportunities and experiences in society that promote British values so that they are prepared for life in modern Britain. - Show tolerance and harmony between different cultures and acquire an appreciation and respect for their own and other cultures and beliefs, including regard for the protected characteristics set out in the Equality Act 2010. - Have the opportunity to develop and stretch their talents and interest in order to make good use of these.
+- Develop into respectful and responsible citizens that become actively involved in public life as adults. - Develop their character, showing increased confidence, resilience and independence. - Have opportunities to enrich their spiritual, moral, social and cultural development. - Be able to distinguish right from wrong and to respect the civil and criminal law of England. - Be increasingly well prepared for adulthood and the next stage of their education.

-- To participate in a careers programme that will develop a clear understanding of employment opportunities so that students have skills and knowledge to make choices about their future adult life. - To manage and contribute to social situations in different environments to develop students character and personal development. - Show positive attitudes to learning and take responsibility for their own behaviour.
+- Have opportunities and experiences in society that promote British values so that they are prepared for life in modern Britain. - Show tolerance and harmony between different cultures and acquire an appreciation and respect for their own and other cultures and beliefs, including regard for the protected characteristics set out in the Equality Act 2010. - Have the opportunity to develop and stretch their talents and interest in order to make good use of these. - Have opportunities to take part in a wide range of extra-curricular activities. - To participate in a careers programme that will develop a clear understanding of employment opportunities so that students have skills and knowledge to make choices about their future adult life. - To manage and contribute to social situations in different environments to develop students character and personal development. - Show positive attitudes to learning and take responsibility for their behaviour for learning.